 How Music Works

 Are you just starting your vocal/instrumental journey?
 Or have you played or sung for years, but always wanted to better understand the music?
 Unlock the mysteries of music in this introduction to music theory.
-Topics include reading fluency (pitch/rhythm notation, pitch/rhythm reading and dictation), basic keyboard skills, major/minor scale construction, triadic and seventh chord constructions, circle of fifths, basic chord progressions, and YOUR questions that you’ve always wanted answered.
+Topics include reading fluency (pitch/rhythm notation, pitch/rhythm reading), major/minor scale construction, triadic and seventh chord constructions, intervals, chord analysis, circle of fifths, basic chord progressions, and YOUR questions that you’ve always wanted answered.
 This class is designed for students with some practical understanding but no formal theory training – those with reading experience in one clef only, pianists and singers with minimal theory background, guitarists who read only tab, as well as those who want to brush up on the basics.
 For questions on placement, please contact email@example.com or complete our New Student Inquiry Form.